30 Summer Jobs for Teachers That Will Bring in Extra Cash

 Plus, you get to watch kids run around playing sports, which is always adorable.
 A 6-year-old in an oversized, bobbling baseball helmet?
 Forget about it.

-Check with your community recreation centers, churches and camps to find open jobs.
+Check with your community YMCA, recreation centers, churches and camps to find open jobs.

-Technically, this isn’t a teaching gig, but as a nanny or baby sitter you’ll still be working with children and informally teaching them along the way.
+Technically, this isn’t a teaching gig, but as a nanny or babysitter you’ll be working with children and informally teaching them along the way.

-You can either find a regular full-time nanny job working for parents who prefer that to traditional day care or just pick up baby-sitting gigs here and there when you feel like making some extra cash.
+You can find a regular full-time nanny job working for parents who prefer that to traditional day care, or just pick up baby-sitting gigs here and there when you feel like making some extra cash.

 Online Summer Jobs for Teachers